 - Expressing anger eg throwing tantrums or acting out

 - Poor eye contact

 - Lack of affection towards parents or caregivers

 - Low self-esteem

-We spoke to Sarah Naish, adoptive mother to five siblings, all of whom had attachment disorders, and author of The A-Z of Therapeutic Parenting.
-Her advice to parents is:
+We spoke to Sarah Naish, author of The A-Z of Therapeutic Parenting and adoptive mother to five siblings, all of whom had attachment disorders.
+Her advice is:

 - Remember that your child may be functioning at a lower emotional age than their chronological age.
-Look at their behaviour, if it’s more like a toddler then you must meet the needs of a toddler.
+If their behaviour is more like a toddler, then you must meet the needs of a toddler.

 - Be more present.
 Parental presence was lacking in early life so it must now be put back in.
 The best therapist for your child is you, the parent.

-- Take responsibility.
-Leaving the house can be stressful so pack the car the night before with PE kits, packed lunches etc to alleviate some of the morning stress.
+- Get organised.
+Leaving the house can be stressful so pack the car the night before with PE kits, packed lunches, etc., to alleviate some of the morning stress.

 Therapeutic parenting and Theraplay, a family therapy based on play, provide strategies for building attachments, self-esteem and trust.